Developing Christian Leaders

 An Illinois Lutheran education empowers students to be bold, confident Christian leaders in tomorrow’s world.
 Through a strong academic program, our caring, qualified instructors prepare students for college, the workforce and beyond.

 Our students develop essential critical thinking skills and develop a strong, Christian worldview as they discover their own unique God-given skills and abilities.
 Students participate in a wide range of extracurricular activities and social experiences that help to build a strong community within the school and create memories that will last a lifetime.

 How have you been involved in our community?
-I’ve assisted with collecting food for the Crete Pantry, as well as Adopt-A-Highways for our community roads.
-I have also helped our community by participating in the Crete Country Christmas Parade.
+I’ve helped out with the schools fundraisers and carnivals as well as helping with the church.
+I have also participated in 4-H for 10 years.

 What is your favorite class?
-My favorite class is any type of history class.
+My favorite class has to be United States History.

 How would your friends describe you?
-My friends would describe me as helpful, loving, funny, caring, and adventurous.
+They would describe me as outgoing, funny, caring, hard-working.

 When you look back on Illinois Lutheran in later years, what will you remember most?
-I will remember the loving and God-fearing group of people that I got to spend every single day with.
-I will remember going to school and feeling like I can accomplish any task.
+I will remember all the friendships I have created by going to ILHS.
+I will also remember my sports teams who gave me the best memories in high school.

 What dreams do you have for the world of tomorrow?
 I dream of a world with complete peace, and everyone getting along.
 I also dream of a world where everyone knows God.